craftcms/docs/docs/3.x/dev/functions.md

 {# Output: <div>Hello<br>world</div> #}
 ```

-All other keys passed to the second argument will be set as attributes on the tag, using <api:yii\helpers\BaseHtml::renderTagAttributes()>.
+All other keys passed to the second argument will be set as attributes on the tag, using <yii2:yii\helpers\BaseHtml::renderTagAttributes()>.

 ## `url`